 (@bigdata) is the chief data scientist at O'Reilly Media, Inc. He has applied business intelligence, data mining, machine learning and statistical analysis in a variety of settings including direct marketing, consumer and market research, targeted advertising, text mining, and financial engineering.
 His background includes stints with an investment management company, internet startups, and financial services.

 is the vice president and general manager of artificial intelligence solutions at Intel.
 Naveen's fascination with computation in synthetic and neural systems began around age 9 when he began learning about circuits that store information and encountered the AI themes prevalent in sci-fi at the time.
 He went on to study electrical engineering and computer science at Duke, but continued to stay in touch with biology by modeling neuromorphic circuits as a senior project.
 After studying computer architecture at Stanford, Naveen spent the next 10 years designing novel processors at Sun Microsystems and Teragen, specialized chips for wireless DSP at Caly Networks, video content delivery at Kealia, Inc., and video compression at W&W Comms.
 After a stint in finance doing algorithmic trading optimization at ITG, Naveen was part of the Qualcomm's neuromorphic research group leading the effort on motor control and doing business development.
-Naveen was the founder and CEO of Nervana (acquired by Intel), which brings together engineering disciplines and neural computational paradigms to evolve the state of the art and make machines smarter.
+Naveen was the co-founder and CEO of Nervana (acquired by Intel), which brings together engineering disciplines and neural computational paradigms to evolve the state of the art and make machines smarter.
 Naveen holds a PhD in neuroscience from Brown, where he studied neural computation and how it relates to neural prosthetics in the lab of John Donoghue.

 is Co-Founder & CEO of Computable Labs, and he serves as Program Chair for the Artificial Intelligence Conference.
 Previously, he was a Principal at O'Reilly AlphaTech Ventures (OATV), where he invested in and worked with early-stage startups primarily in the realm of data, machine learning, and robotics.
 Roger has a deep and hands-on history with technology.
 Before startups and venture capital, he was an engineer at Oracle, EMC, and Vicor.
 He also developed novel nanoscale and quantum optics technology as a Ph.D. researcher at UC Berkeley.
 Roger holds a BS from Boston University and a Ph.D. from UC Berkeley, both in electrical engineering.